ijanos/astro-doom-text/README.md

 ![Doom Text Astro with DooM's nightmare font](images/doom-text-astro-nightmare.png)

-This is a Doom Text generator component for [Astro](https://astro.build/).
+This is a Doom Text generator component for the [Astro](https://astro.build/) static site builder.
 You can use it to add images that contain text using fonts from the classic video game DooM.